Juli0GT/CV/README.md

 **Mettrr (Februray 2017 to Present)**

 - Working on an Agile Scrum environment as a front-end developer.
-- Main front-end developer on the development of a new CRM for internal use.
+- Lead front-end developer on the development of a new CRM for internal use.
 - JavaScript (ES6), Vue.js, Vuex, Mocha, Karma, Chai, Hugo.

 **Bubblo App (November 2015 to June 2016)**